sergeyen7/sergeyen7.github.io/index.md

 Hmmm...
 Is it really that simple?

-To answer this question we need to know the basics of statistics.
+To answer this question we need to know the basics of statistics and game theory.

 * * *